CHR-onicles/animated-stepper-form/README.md

 # Animated Stepper Form

-Experimenting with an animated carousel built with a carousel library.
+Experimenting with an animated stepper form and a carousel.

 &nbsp;